Share this article

 Silky Terrier

-Yorkies might be small in size, but their energy levels are mighty.
-If you welcome a Yorkie into your family, be prepared for brisk, twice-daily walks at around 20 minutes each.
+Despite their small size, Yorkies and Silkies have high energy levels, which is typical of breeds with a working background.
+If you welcome a Silkie or Yorkie dog into your family, be prepared for brisk, twice-daily walks at around 20 minutes each.
 Then at least once a week, make sure they’re more rigorously exercised through a game of fetch or a much-needed run around in your local dog park.
-And remember, Yorkies are intelligent dogs, so if you need to tire your pup out, get stuck into training or agility work to test those little brains!

 Want to learn more about Yorkshire Terriers?